 On Enforcing Morality

 Should government enforce personal morality?
 Should we invoke the might of the state to make people better?
-Many liberals and libertarians would shout “No!” and cite the Constitution or other rights-based argument to end the discussion.
+Many liberals and libertarians would shout “No!” and cite the Constitution or other rights-based arguments to end the discussion.

 - That first cigarette or crack pipe may be a free choice rational decision.
 Subsequent doses are another story.
+One can argue that drug pushing is coercion, a form of enslavement.

 - Abortion is murder, or something suspiciously similar.
 If cracking down on sexual shenanigans cuts down on abortion, then we just might have a net reduction in force initiation.

-So, ceteris paribus, government should most definitely be in the business of enforcing morality.
+So once again, ceteris paribus, government should most definitely be in the business of enforcing morality.

 A better question is: How much can government enforce morality?
 This gets us out of binary thinking and into linear thinking.
 The government can take actions which reduce fornication, broken homes, drug abuse, etc. While current Drug War efforts do little to dissuade the determined drug user, they do prevent some law abiding types for experimenting with left-handed cigarettes.
 But is it worth the effort?
 The question is still wrong.